wizhaoredhat/dpu-sim/README.md

 - **Automatic Cluster Initialization**: No manual `kubeadm` commands needed
 - **Multiple Cluster Support**: Deploy multiple independent K8s clusters in one configuration
 - **Custom Pod Network CIDRs**: Each cluster can have its own pod network CIDR(default: `10.244.0.0/16`)
-- **Automatic CNI Installation**: Flannel is automatically installed and configured
+- **Automatic CNI Installation**: Flannel or OVN-Kubernetes is automatically installed and configured
 - **Role-Based Assignment**: VMs are assigned as `master` or `worker` nodes
 - **Network Isolation**: Different clusters use different overlay networks